ofix/panda-log/README.md

 ### Panda Log Document

-> panda-log is a debugger tool for flushing program runtime data to binary log file.
+> panda-log is a debugger tool for flushing log data to binary file.
+ For each Http/Https Request, the bussiness code lines may distribute in different files and different functions, **panda-log** would track all the code execution stream in one request, no matter you call `Panda::log` in which function, you only need call `Panda::flush` once before send response data to client, and all the log records you call `Panda::log` would be populated and be flushed to binary file.
  It depends on Yii2 framework, it's lightweight, and easy-to-use.
-Just enjoy it.
+Just enjoy your debug journey.

 **Panda-log Screen Shot**